 Develop business skills that include professional relationships, selling, marketing, and promoting your artwork.
 Consider representing yourself.
 It’s tricky to find someone worthy to represent your art pieces.
 Any agent willing to represent you without requiring money from you upfront is inexperienced.
 You are better off representing yourself until you can allow paying an expert to manage your business.

 Build your reputation and fame step-by-step.
-Use the easy-to-use PR services, which primarily handle getting print and online press for you —placing longer pieces such as interviews and features, pitching journalists on story ideas; and helping you find the way to inclusion in trend features.
+Use the easy-to-use PR services, which primarily handle getting print and online press for you —placing longer pieces such as interviews and features, pitching journalists on story ideas; and helping you find the way to include in-trend features.
 They will project a confident and enthusiastic attitude about your artwork in person as well as on social media.

 How Much Are Art Agent Fees?